Information Sheet 2 - The President

 The President's most important and public duties are in the Chair when acting as the House's presiding officer.
 Aside from the demanding tasks of maintaining order and applying or interpreting the House's rules, the President's responsibilities include:

-- reading the Lord's Prayer at the commencement of each sitting day;
+- reading the Lord's Prayer and making an acknowledgement of Country at the commencement of each sitting day;

 - allocating the call during debate and Question Time;